Become Catholic!

 • Spiritual reading

-To Become a Catholic – The Rite of Christian Initiation of Adults (RCIA)
+To Become a Catholic – The Order of Christian Initiation of Adults (OCIA)

-RCIA stands for the RCIA – Rite of Christian Initiation of Adults, and it is the process through which adults join or complete their initiation into the Catholic Church.
-If you want to become Catholic or convert to Catholicism, please call the parish office today!
+OCIA stands for the Order of Christian Initiation of Adults, and it is the process through which adults join or complete their initiation into the Catholic Church.
+If you want to become Catholic or convert to Catholicism, please call the parish office today and ask for Father John, or email john.bilenki@archbalt.org!

-The RCIA is for three groups of people:
+The OCIA is for three groups of people:

 1. Those who are not baptized.

-RCIA consists of four periods of formation which are marked by rituals that celebrate what has been completed and call a person into the next phase.
+OCIA consists of four periods of formation which are marked by rituals that celebrate what has been completed and call a person into the next phase.
 There is no specific length of time for each period.
-The RCIA is a journey that “takes as long as it takes,” according to each individual.
+The OCIA is a journey that “takes as long as it takes,” according to each individual.

 1. The Inquiry or Precatechumenate

-For Baptized Christians who seek full communion with the Catholic Church, the RCIA includes rites and pastoral practice.
+For Baptized Christians who seek full communion with the Catholic Church, the OCIA includes rites and pastoral practice.

-For Baptized Catholics who have received no other faith formation and have not received the sacraments of Confirmation and Eucharist, the RCIA mentions pastoral practices to become a fully initiated Catholic.
+For Baptized Catholics who have received no other faith formation and have not received the sacraments of Confirmation and Eucharist, the OCIA mentions pastoral practices to become a fully initiated Catholic.

 FREE eBook!
 The Faith Of Our Fathers